ACINQ/eclair/docs/Tor.md

 ```shell
 eclair-cli getinfo
 ```
-Eclair saves the Tor endpoint's private key in `~/.eclair/tor_pk`, so that it can recreate the endpoint address after a restart.
-If you remove the private key eclair will regenerate the endpoint address.
+Eclair saves the Tor endpoint's private key in `~/.eclair/tor.dat`, so that it can recreate the endpoint address after a restart.
+If you remove the private key Eclair will regenerate the endpoint address.

 There are two possible values for `protocol-version`: